lm-kbc/lm-kbc.github.io/index.md

     </tr>
 </table>

 Each row in the dataset files constitutes one triple, of (1) subject-entity, (2) relation, and (3) object-entity.
 For (3), we sometimes provide multiple aliases, where outputing any one of them is sufficient.
-In particular, to faciliate usage of LMs like BERT (which are constrained by single-token predictions), we always provide one valid single-token form for every object.
+In particular, to faciliate usage of LMs like BERT (which are constrained by single-token predictions), we provide atleast one valid single-token form for every object.
-To represent subjects with zero valid objects, we introduce a special value 'NONE'.
-Those subjects will then have one row with that value, e.g., 'Apple Inc., CompanyParentOrganization, NONE'.
+To represent subjects with zero valid objects, we introduce a special value <em>NONE</em>.
+Those subjects will then have one row with that value, e.g., (Apple Inc., CompanyParentOrganization, <em>NONE</em>).

 <div style="text-align:center;">
  <a href="https://github.com/lm-kbc/lm-kbc.github.io/blob/main/dataset"